-Obviously, there are many other possible embeddings into the aggregation pyramid.
-As long as a subset includes the level 0 cells and the top-level cell, it can be used together with this update-search framework to detect bursts, because the shadow of the top-level cell includes everything.
-Clearly, it's very likely that the top-level cell will exceed the threshold of window size 1.
-In that case, it will raise an alarm every time vastly increasing the need to search.
+Obviously, there are many other possible embeddings into an aggregation pyramid.
+As long as a subset includes the level 0 cells and the top-level cell, it can be used together with this update-filter-search framework to detect bursts.
+In this case, all the bursts are guaranteed to be detected, because the shadow of the top-level cell includes everything.
+Clearly, it is very likely that the top-level cell will exceed the threshold of window size 1.
+In that case, it will raise an alarm every time, vastly increasing the need for searches.
 Such a structure would be a poor choice.

 The Shifted Binary Tree structure reduces the alarm probability by halfoverlapping two consecutive nodes at the same level.
-So the trigger for a cell of window size $2^{i+1}$ to do a detailed search is the threshold for more than a quarter that size.
-Thus, the probability of raising an alarm is dramatically reduced and more cells filtered out in the first stage.
+The trigger for a cell of window size 2^{i+1} to do a detailed search is the threshold for size $2^{i-1} + 2$, about a quarter that size.
+Thus, the probability of raising an alarm is dramatically reduced and more cells are filtered out in the first stage.